Dehydrating bananas is easy – slice them crosswise into ⅛ inch thick pieces.

 After a few more points about how to dehydrate bananas, this page shares several banana pudding recipes you can whip up on the trail in minutes using dried bananas or banana fruit leather.

 Can you dehydrate overripe bananas?
 Yes, but you’re better off drying bananas that are just right; not too green and not too soft/overripe.
 When the skins are all yellow with a few brown spots on them, that’s the perfect time to dry bananas.
 Green bananas lack sweetness.
-Overripe bananas take longer to dry and can be overly sticky.
-If you absolutely want to dehydrate overripe bananas, you're better off blending them with other fruits and drying them into fruit leather.
+Dehydrating bananas that are overripe will take longer, and they can be overly sticky.
+If you absolutely want to dehydrate overripe bananas, you're better off blending them with other fruits and drying them into banana fruit leather.
 More on that further down the page.

 Photo above: Five medium bananas on an Excalibur dehydrator tray.